Prediction and Research Moored Array in the Atlantic

-The Prediction and Research Moored Array in the Atlantic (PIRATA) is a system of moored observation buoys in the tropical Atlantic Ocean which collect meteorological and oceanographic data.
+The Prediction and Research Moored Array in the Atlantic (PIRATA) is a system of moored observation buoys in the tropical Atlantic Ocean which collects meteorological and oceanographic data.
 The data collected by the PIRATA array helps scientists to better understand climatic events in the Tropical Atlantic and to improve weather forecasting and climate research worldwide.
 Climatic and oceanic events in the tropical Atlantic, such as the Tropical Atlantic SST Dipole affect rainfall and climate in both West Africa and Northeast Brazil.
 The northern tropical Atlantic is also a major formation area for hurricanes affecting the West Indies and the United States.
 Alongside the RAMA array in the Indian Ocean and the TAO/TRITON network in the Pacific Ocean, PIRATA forms part of the worldwide system of tropical ocean observing buoys.

 Partners

 The project is a tripartite cooperation between Brazil, France and the United States.
 The principal agencies involved are NOAA in the United States, IRD and Météo-France of France plus INPE and DHN from Brazil.